 As the name suggests, it is a protected area of endemic plants of São Miguel, and it is common to see Priolos in this area.

 You can observe the cedar-do-mato and the holly, among other species.

 - São Miguel Azores: everything you need to know to visit the green island!

 - Best things to see and do in Ponta Delgada (São Miguel – Azores)

 - Ponta da Ferraria free thermal baths in São Miguel Azores

 - Discover Lagoa das Sete Cidades Azores: What to See and Do

 - Best things to do in Ribeira Grande Azores

 - Ilhéu de Vila Franca Azores & other places to visit in Vila Franca

-- Best Things to Do in Lagoa das Furnas in 2022: unique experiences
+- Best Things to Do in Lagoa das Furnas: unique experiences